"The Invention of Sin"

 Thus, reasoned the man-child, sex of any kind should trigger the profound mortal shame that Adam and Eve must have felt the first time they got down, opened their eyes to each other's hot contours, tasted the crunchy-sweet apple of sin, then were caught by her dad and thrown out.
 Turns out, our originale peccatum is simply to have inherited a normal libido.

 Embraced over the next 1,700 years by anguished celibates in the priesthood, Augustine's take on guilty pleasure took firm hold in Christian theology, among both Catholics and Protestants.
 From on high, his tormented hangups have been poisoning and twisting our happiness in the sexual realm ever since.

-As an eternal reward for his handiwork, I like to imagine that Saint Augustine has since been reincarnated successively as a single-cell bacterium that reproduces asexually.
+I like to imagine that, as an eternal reward for his handiwork, Augustine has since been reincarnated successively as a single-cell bacterium that reproduces asexually.
 Thy kingdom come.